Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Apply for a multi-year monitoring period

-Applications for MYMPs must:
+Applications for MYMPs must include:

-• specify the duration you're seeking the MYMP for
+• the duration of the proposed MYMP

-• specify the amount (or reasonably assumed amount) of covered emissions for the first year of the proposed MYMP
+• the amount (or reasonably assumed amount) of covered emissions the facility will emit in the first year

 If you have an MYMP in place at your facility, you may apply to: